adeyie/Email-Spam-Detection/README.md

 * Model training using Random Forest Classifier
 * Model evaluation using accuracy, precision, recall, and F1-score

+## Dataset
+The dataset consists of email messages labeled as either "spam" or "ham" (non-spam).
+It exhibits a significant class imbalance:
+* Ham: 4822 emails
+* Spam: 746 emails

 ## Data Preprocessing and Cleaning
 Used isna() to check for missing values, and no missing values were found in the dataset.